k2-mivs/Asset_reporting_sample/README.md

    		b.
 Power Query data transformations must be incorporated and be explainable.
      		c.
 Report must have a clean asthetically pleasing appearance, telling a concise, consumable story to the end user.
        		d.
 Data model must adhere to best practices and be explainable.
-	 	c.
+	 	e.
 Visualizations must accurately display underlying data with no errors.
-   		e.
+   		f.
 Demo must display a thorough understanding of the underlying data and tell a cohesive data story.